MicrosoftDocs/power-automate-docs/articles/desktop-flows/inspect-ui-elements.md

 :::image type="content" source="media/Inspect UI Elements/InspectUIElements_Attributes.png" alt-text="Check UI element attributes":::

-You can capture the selected UI element and store it in the UI element repository of the desktop flow by selecting **Add UI element** on the top of the tool.
-This UI element can then be used in a UI automation or browser automation action respectively, depending on its type (desktop or web UI element).
+You can capture one or more UI elements and store it in the UI element repository of the desktop flow by hovering to the left of a UI element in the hierarchy tree and checking those you desire.
+Then, you may select the **Add UI element** on the top of the tool.
+The captured UI elements can then be used in a UI automation or browser automation action respectively, depending on its type (desktop or web UI element).

 :::image type="content" source="media/Inspect UI Elements/InspectUIElements_Addtoflow.png" alt-text="Add UI element to flow":::